Casanovva: Critical response

 Sify and Rediff listed Casanovva #1 in their lists of Most Disappointing Malayalam Films of 2012.

 Box office

 The film had a large opening, collecting ₹ 2 crore, thanks to the 1,000 first-day shows, the highest ever for a Malayalam movie.
 However, as word of mouth spread, the collections tanked in the subsequent days.
-The film grossed above 8cr from worldwide boxoffice.
+The film grossed above 8cr from worldwide box office.
 The movie lost around 1.8 crores of production budget.

 Soundtrack

 The soundtrack features four songs composed by Gopi Sundar, Alphons Joseph and Gowry Lekshmi, with lyrics by Gireesh Puthenchery, Vayalar Sarath Chandra Varma, Gowry Lekshmi, Rosshan and Sanjay.
 The background score of the film has been composed by Gopi Sundar.
 The audio rights were acquired by Satyam Audio on a price of ₹12 million.